 The gene changes that lead to most GISTs are now understood, but it’s still not clear what might cause these changes.
 There are no known lifestyle-related or environmental causes of GIST.
 Some might have causes that haven’t been found yet, but many of these changes may just be random events that sometimes happen inside cells that unfortunately lead to cancer.

 As doctors have learned more about the gene and protein changes common in GIST cells, they have been able to use this information to help diagnose and treat these cancers.
-(See the section called “Targeted therapy for gastrointestinal stromal tumors.”)
+(See “Targeted therapy for gastrointestinal stromal tumors.”)

 Last Medical Review: 04/04/2014

 Last Revised: 02/08/2016